Bug bounty program: Notable programs

+Corporate

 In October 2013, Google announced a major change to its Vulnerability Reward Program.
 Previously, it had been a bug bounty program covering many Google products.
 With the shift, however, the program was broadened to include a selection of high-risk free software applications and libraries, primarily those designed for networking or for low-level operating system functionality.
 Submissions that Google found adherent to the guidelines would be eligible for rewards ranging from $500 to $3,133.70.
 In 2017, Google expanded their program to cover vulnerabilities found in applications developed by third parties and made available through the Google Play Store.
 Google's Vulnerability Rewards Program now includes vulnerabilities found in Google, Google Cloud, Android, and Chrome products, and rewards up to $31,337.

 Microsoft and Facebook partnered in November 2013 to sponsor The Internet Bug Bounty, a program to offer rewards for reporting hacks and exploits for a broad range of Internet-related software.
 In 2017, GitHub and The Ford Foundation sponsored the initiative, which is managed by volunteers including from Uber, Microsoft, Adobe, HackerOne, GitHub, NCC Group, and Signal Sciences.

-The software covered by the IBB includes Adobe Flash, Python, Ruby, PHP, Django, Ruby on Rails, Perl, OpenSSL, Nginx, Apache HTTP Server, and Phabricator.
-In addition, the program offered rewards for broader exploits affecting widely used operating systems and web browsers, as well as the Internet as a whole.
+Government

 In March 2016, Peter Cook announced the US federal government's first bug bounty program, the "Hack the Pentagon" program.
-The program ran from April 18 to May 12 and over 1,400 people submitted 138 unique valid reports through HackerOne.
-In total, the US Department of Defense paid out $71,200.

 In 2019, The European Commission announced the EU-FOSSA 2 bug bounty initiative for popular open source projects, including Drupal, Apache Tomcat, VLC, 7-zip and KeePass.
 The project was co-facilitated by European bug bounty platform Intigriti and HackerOne and resulted in a total of 195 unique and valid vulnerabilities.

+In 2025, the Government of the Czech Republic launched its official bug bounty program on the Hackrate Ethical Hacking Platform.

+Platforms

+There are some platforms—the largest being HackerOne—that run bug bounty programs on behalf of software vendors and pay rewards set by the vendor.
+Others include Cobalt, Bugcrowd, and Synact.
 Open Bug Bounty is a crowd security bug bounty program established in 2014 that allows individuals to post website and web application security vulnerabilities in the hope of a reward from affected website operators.

-Center for Analysis and Investigation of Cyber Attacks (TSARKA), a cybersecurity company of Kazakhstan, on December 8th, 2021, launched a National vulnerability reward program called BugBounty.kz.
-Among the private companies, governmental information systems and information resources have joined the program.
-Since the launch and up until October 28th, 2021, 1039 vulnerability reports were submitted.
-During the operation of the program several critical vulnerabilities were reported that could have led to the personal data leak from the critical infrastructure and possible manipulation of SCADA systems responsible for the city life support.
+Research

+As of 2021, most quantitative research on bug bounty programs has focused on publicly accessible datasets.
+There has not been published research into bug bounties for safety-critical systems, which have become increasingly connected to the Internet.
+Most of the existing research is quantitative and created by computer science experts, with a lack of multidisciplinary perspectives incorporating the insights of such fields as economics, law and philosophy.